The Sugarlands

 The Sugarlands area stretches roughly from Grapeyard Ridge and Roaring Fork in the east to the slopes of Sugarland Mountain to the west.
 Mount Le Conte rises 5,000 feet above the valley to the south and southeast.
-The West Fork of the Little Pigeon River, its source high in the mountains, slices through the Sugarlands, draining much of the valley.
+The West Fork of the Little Pigeon River, its source high in the mountains, passes through the Sugarlands, draining much of the valley.

 When the first Euro-American settlers arrived in the early 19th century, they named the valley after the many sugar maple trees growing in the area at the time.
 Syrup was made from the sap in these trees and used as a sweetener in the days before the availability of cane sugar.
 While these trees were cleared by the early settlers, the sugar maple is still common throughout the park.